Sign in to access your Salford customer account, or see our other accounts.

 Effective date and policy review

-The policy will come into force in January 2011 and will remain in force until a statutory or other review and consultation process is deemed necessary.
+The policy came into force in January 2016 and will remain in force until a statutory or other review and consultation process is deemed necessary.

 In adopting this policy, the licensing authority recognises both the needs of residents for a safe, healthy and sustainable environment in which to live and work and the importance of well run entertainment and leisure premises to the economy and vibrancy of Salford.